 Regarding the biological inspiration for this topic—social insects such as ants and bees manipulate resources in their environment to suit their needs.
 For example, ants sort their brood (i.e. ant babies) by size.
 They also cluster dead ants into groups.
 The interesting bit is that the ants achieve this without supervision and without consulting a “master plan”.
 We are interested in borrowing mechanisms for social insect sorting and construction for use in robotics.

 Orbital construction (OC) is an algorithm that drives a swarm of simple robots to push objects into a desired shape.
 The shape is specified by a scalar field which plays a similar role to the pheromones used by social insects (e.g. termites and ants) when forming their sophisticated nest structures.
+Check out a live demo on SwarmJS.

 For a team to collaborate more effectively it is often beneficial for its members to assume a formation.
 For example, a team of rescuers forming a line to quickly cover an area; a group of ploughs forming a wedge to level terrain.
 This project’s focus is on the development of bearing-only pattern formation algorithms which do not require robots to be uniquely identifiable to each other (i.e. they are anonymous).
 The use of anonymous, bearing-only inputs to the algorithm reduces the computational and sensory requirements of the robotic platform running the algorithm.